Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Introduction

-The other missing element in this study was instruction.
 The study was a quick intervention showing students examples of a particular syntax, then asking them to duplicate that syntax in a new situation.
 But without any instruction about data science concepts like dataframes, it would be difficult to troubleshoot the syntax error mentioned above.
 The work served as the inspiration for the longer comparison of multiple R syntaxes in the classroom context described in this paper.

-In this paper, we seek to more deeply compare the experience of teaching and learning R in introductory statistics classes using the formula and \texttt{tidyverse} syntaxes.
-If you are looking for a definitive answer on which syntax is `best,' you will be disappointed with the conclusions of this paper.
-But, if you are an instructor trying to weigh the benefits and drawbacks of each syntax, this paper will provide additional questions and evidence you can use to guide your decision.
+In this paper, we seek to more deeply compare the experience of teaching and learning R in an introductory statistics class using the formula and \texttt{tidyverse} syntaxes.
+This manuscript does not provide an answer to which syntax is `best,' but instead helps to describe the benefits and drawbacks of each syntax.
+This paper provides instructors with additional questions to ask themselves and evidence to use in service of making a decision on syntax.

 The remainder of this paper is organized into four sections.
 Section \ref{sec:methods} describes the setup of the classes used in the comparison (\ref{sec:structure}), the participants (\ref{sec:participants}), and the content of the course under investigation (\ref{sec:materials}), including the RMarkdown documents provided to students (\ref{sec:rmd}) and the pre-lab YouTube videos for the flipped class (\ref{sec:videolengths}).
 Section \ref{sec:results} contains results of the pilot study, including a discussion about the lack of summative assessments (\ref{sec:assessment}), results from the pre- and post-survey (\ref{sec:prepost}), analysis of YouTube (\ref{sec:yt}) and RStudio Cloud (\ref{sec:rstudio}) data, a study of the functions shown in each section (\ref{sec:numfunc}), and a qualitative assessment of divergent labs (\ref{sec:diflabs}).
 Finally, Section \ref{sec:discussion} discusses the results and opportunities for future study.